SleeperSmith/Kaiseki/docs/usage-example.md

 ```
 .\kaiseki-bootstrap\build.ps1
 ```
+Note this step usually happens on the build server.
 4) You'll see two folders
 - CiArtefact > Contains the file you need to collect as build artifacts
 - CiOutput > Contains test and analysis results and test coverage report

 5) Copy the CiArtefact folder to another place to simulate build server artifact gathering.
 The rest of the steps will only use assets from this folder.

 ### Moar Testing!!! ###